 - Then they deduct 80% of your pension contribution from your net (after-tax) pay and send this to your pension provider.
 So, tax is deducted from your pay before your pension contribution.

-- Your pension provider then claims the other 20% of your contribution in tax relief direct from the government.
+- Your pension provider then claims the other 20% in tax relief direct from the government.
+If you live in Scotland and pay tax at the Scottish starter rate of 19%, you still get tax relief on your pension contributions at 20%.

 This way is better for people who don’t pay any tax as they still get tax relief.
 See Tax relief if you don’t pay tax, below.